-- A. Completed Heritage Arts e-Record presented in a sturdy binder/notebook. - B. Include the following information on the Heritage Arts page.
+- A. Completed Heritage Arts e-Record presented in a sturdy binder/notebook.

+- B. Include the following information on the Heritage Arts page.

-Brief history report about the specific craft you selectéd:
+- Brief history report about the specific craft you selected:

-- Where did it begin?
+- a.
+Where did it begin?

-- How did it start? b.
+- b.
+How did it start?

-- Why was it started?
+- c.
+Why was it started?

-- List references used:
+- 2. List references used:

-- Juniors (8-10) one or two references Intermediates (11-13) two or three
+- a.
+Juniors (8-10) one or two references

-- references

-- Seniors (14 and older) three or more references

-- Include the gauge used on your item.

-- If a pattern was used, secure a copy of the pattern to the e-Record.

-- C. One piece or a set of up to three coordinated pieces illustrating what was learned.

-- D. Project will be evaluated on the quality of the information completed in the e-Record (25 percent) and quality of the exhibit (75 percent).
+- b.
+Intermediates (11-13) two or three references - c.
+Seniors (14 and older) three or more references - 3.
+Include the gauge used on your item. - If a pattern was used, secure a copy of the pattern to the e-Record. - C. One piece or a set of up to three coordinated pieces illustrating what was learned. - D. Project will be evaluated on the quality of the information completed in the e-Record (25 percent) and quality of the exhibit (75 percent).